 - The materials use phenomena as a central anchor that drives student learning across grade-level content in each discipline (earth/space, life, physical science).
 Students examine phenomena and develop content knowledge as they work to construct explanations of the phenomena. - The materials embed phenomena and problems across all lessons by including an authentic phenomenon in Lesson 1 for every concept within every unit.
-In a grade 7 lesson about Geologic History, the materials guide students to make observations and create a student question board based on what they have observed.
-The materials then scaffold the content, guiding students to make an initial explanation for how trilobites ended up at the top of Mt.
-Everest.
-The materials further guide students to continue building and developing their knowledge through hands-on activities, interactive computer modules, and readings.
+In a grade 8 lesson, "Energy in the Atmosphere," the materials guide students to make observations and create a student question board based on what they have observed about Hurricane Harvey.
+The materials then scaffold the content, guiding students to make an initial explanation of how and why hurricanes occur.
+The materials further guide students to continue building and developing their knowledge through hands-on activities, interactive computer modules, and readings. - The materials provide intentional opportunities for students to develop, evaluate, and revise their thinking as they engage in phenomena and define and solve problems.
+After the students examine the phenomena in Lesson 1, the materials then guide the students to reconsider the phenomenon in the exploration part of the lesson (Lesson 2) through a hands-on investigation.

-The materials provide intentional opportunities for students to develop, evaluate, and revise their thinking as they engage in phenomena and define and solve problems.
-After the students examine the phenomenon in Lesson 1, the materials then guide the students to reconsider the phenomenon in the exploration part of the lesson (Lesson 2) through a hands-on investigation.
 The materials then return students to their initial observations and explanations after they have acquired new science concepts during the Phenomenon Check-In portion of the lesson.